daattali/beautiful-jekyll/dgtaltools.md

   - <span style="color: #00008b;">volIntensityScale</span>: a simple tool to apply a linear scale of the intensity given in a volumetric file.
   - <span style="color: #00008b;">volReSample</span>: apply a basic re sampling of a 3D volumetric image (.vol, .longvol, .pgm3d) with a given grid size.
   - <span style="color: #00008b;">volSegment</span>: Segment volumetric file from a simple threshold which can be set automatically from the otsu estimation.
-  - <span style="color: #00008b;">volShapeMetrics</span>: apply shape measures for comparing two volumetric images A and B (shape defined from thresholds)
+  - <span style="color: #00008b;">volShapeMetrics</span>: apply shape measures for comparing two volumetric images A and B (shape defined from thresholds).
   - <span style="color: #00008b;">volSubSample</span>: sub sample a vol file (division by 2 in each direction)
   - Measures from voxel partition (true/false+-, precision recall, f-measure)
   - Measures bases on euclidean distance between the two Shape A and B.